ksli78/SharePointCrawler/README.md

 # SharePoint Document Library Crawler

-This sample project demonstrates how to crawl a SharePoint on‑premises document library using the SharePoint REST API and .NET 8.
-Given the server‑relative URL to a library or folder, the crawler traverses the hierarchy, downloads each file and exposes both its binary contents and metadata.
+This sample project demonstrates how to crawl a SharePoint on‑premises site using the SharePoint REST API and .NET 8.
+Starting from the root site URL the crawler discovers all document libraries, traverses each hierarchy, downloads every file and exposes both its binary contents and metadata.
 A stubbed method (`SendToExternalApiAsync`) is provided so that you can add your own logic to process or forward the retrieved documents to another API.

 ## Key REST API concepts